lamini-ai/lamini-examples/prompt_engineering.md

 such as
 * `"If you cannot generate a confident or accurate response, please reply with \"I don't know\"."`

+### Use Correct Grammar and Syntax

+Using correct grammar and syntax is crucial in prompts to ensure the model understands the request accurately and generates coherent responses.

+:x: `"write me a poem about sunsets beautiful red and orange."`

+:white_check_mark: `"compose a poem describing the beauty of red and orange sunsets."`

 ## Batching Prompts

 Batching involves grouping multiple input prompts together and processing them simultaneously as a